mako-framework/docs/03_command_line/02_custom_commands.md

 #### Registering commands

 You'll have to register your command with the reactor command line tool before you can use it.

 Commands are registered in the ```app/config/application.php``` configuration file.
-The array key is the name of your command and the value is the comand class name.
+The array key is the name of your command and the value is the command class name.

 Check out the [this page](:base_url:/docs/:version:/packages:packages#commands) of the documentation to see how you register your custom commands in packages.

 	'commands' =>
 	[
 		'hello' => 'app\commands\Hello',
 	],